OPM/opm-tests/actionw/ACTIONW.md

 ACTIONW-WPIMULT-04| Various ACTIONW blocks to test behaviour on both producers and injectors (see below).                 | WPIMULT |    | NA     | E100 runs as expected waiting on OPM Flow implementation.
 ACTIONW-WPIMULT-05| Various ACTIONW blocks with oil producers productivity indices modified to give more variable results (see below).| WPIMULT |    | NA     | E100 runs as expected waiting on OPM Flow implementation.

-**The ACTIONW keyword is currently not supported, but work is ongoing to implemented the keyword; thus, these tests are designed to test the implementation when the keyword has been implemented.**
+**The ACTIONW keyword is currently not supported, but work is ongoing to implement the keyword; thus, these tests are designed to test the implementation when the keyword has been implemented.**

 **Notes:**

-1. _Test Type_ column shows if the the case is used for intergration testing (_Int_), or regression teststing (_Reg_)
+1. _Test Type_ column shows if the case is used for integration testing (_Int_), or regression testing (_Reg_).
 2. _Results Match_ column indicate if the OPM Flow results match the commercial simulator.
 3. All models run on five day time steps via the TUNNING keyword.

-**Version: 1 November 2022**
+**Version: 25 November 2022**

 ### ACTIONW Model (Irregular Corner-Point)

-This model is is a simple (9, 9, 2) model with with five oil producers and four water injectors using an Irregular Corner-Point grid.
-This a three phase model using MODEL05 PVT and well VFP data.
-The model has only one group as shown
+This model is a simple (9, 9, 2) model with five oil producers and four water injectors using an Irregular Corner-Point grid.
+This is a three-phase model using MODEL05 PVT and well VFP data.
+The model has only one group, as shown
 below:
 ```
                    FIELD